 MCRI has developed a new research program using a patient’s own cells to understand how the faults in the WDR45 gene lead to BPAN, and test novel treatments that could one day be used in these same patients.
 These advances will improve long term health outcomes for this vulnerable group of children, and may potentially offer unprecedented and life changing opportunities for individuals and families affected by BPAN.

 Donate today and help our dedicated researchers and clinicians continue their ground-breaking work into BPAN, and help find the answers needed to change the future for our children.

 You can also contact our Philanthropy Team for an in-depth conversation about your giving.

-Angus Hunter is a happy child with an infectious laugh, but his BPAN diagnosis means a treatment is desperately needed.
+Angus Hunter, from Melbourne, is a happy child with an infectious laugh, but his BPAN diagnosis means a treatment is desperately needed.
 Read more about Angus and his family’s quest for a cure.

 By ticking the optional ‘request to remain anonymous’ box below, your name will remain anonymous to the page fundraiser and in MCRI publications.

 Beta-propeller protein-associated neurodegeneration or BPAN is a devastating genetic condition, characterised by a progressive brain disorder.
 Children initially have developmental delay and seizures while young adults may experience cognitive decline, dementia and a movement disorder similar to Parkinson disease.
 BPAN is due to a fault (the technical name is mutation) in a gene called WDR45, which causes an accumulation of iron in the brain.